hashicorp/terraform-provider-awscc/docs/resources/billingconductor_pricing_rule.md

 }
 ```

-### Fifth example
+### fourth example
-To create billing conductor with scope is billing entity:
+This example create using billing entity scope to markup when marketplace is in use.
 ```terraform
 resource "awscc_billingconductor_pricing_rule" "example_billing_entity" {
   name                = "MarketplaceDiscount"